How To Cook On A Charcoal Grill INDIRECT HEAT

 Direct heat is used when you’re grilling closest to the coals.
 It’s a high heat used for things like burgers, hot dogs, salmon, searing steaks, and so on.
 Although not always, it’s very common to have the grill’s lid open during this time.
 You need to get a good focus when you cook food directly in this manner because there are high heat coals directly underneath.

-cooking over hot coals is direct heat
+Cooking directly over hot coals is DIRECT HEAT

 Charcoal Arrangements for Indirect Heat Methods